paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

    - MBD - depth analysis.
 We looked for the centrality of the physiotherapy and surgery groups with respect to healthy one.
 - *[Plots](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/Plots)* : <br/> Most relevant plots: aligned curves, cross-sectional mean curve, posterior mean curve for each group.
 - *[Report](link)* :  <br/> The report highlights in detail the steps of our work: model building, posterior inferences, comparisons.
-- *[References](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/References)* : this folder contains the article we consulted during our study;
+- *[References](https://github.com/PrincipeFederica/Bayesian-Principe-Mattina-Bighignoli/tree/main/References)* : this folder contains the article we consulted during our study.